 How can I get cheap tickets to Peterborough?

 To make your journey as cost-effective as possible, try and travel at off-peak times.
 A railcard can also save you up to 1/3 on every train journey, providing you’re eligible.
 For more tips and tricks for saving on travel fares, visit our cheap tickets page.

 If you need more information regarding Nottingham Station, take a look at our station guide.

 When it comes to shopping, Queensgate shopping centre has you covered.
-With more than 90 shops, 15 places to eat and hundreds of brands on offer, it’s a one-stop shop when it comes to a great day out.
+With more than ninety shops, fifteen places to eat, and hundreds of brands on offer, it’s a one-stop shop when it comes to a great day out.
 Plus, it’s not just the big brands; the Westgate Arcade houses some amazing local options from independent boutiques to an award-winning butcher.

 Peterborough is an unexpected gem when it comes to the world of vintage shopping, with Back to Life in Queensgate as well as a whole range of second-hand charity shops dotted about town.
 It’s the perfect place to hunt for a unique bargain.